andrew-pyle/slides/content/harding/comp-1510/11-quizzy.md

 }
 ```

-## Functions are appropriate length
+## Functions are Appropriate Length

 It should be possible to read the body of a function without scrolling up and down.
 (No example)